 • The human tendency to make systematic logic errors based on preconceived ideas, rather than evidence.
 They’re ‘one-sided’, favoring some outcomes over others, which interferes with the ability to be impartial & objective.
 EXP of Gender Bias: ‘All boys are better at math than all girls’

-• Biases can come from information-processing shortcuts, including errors in judgment, memory, or the caused of something – which drastically skews the reliability of personal accounts or legal evidence.
-Thinking Biases can harm our ability to make proper decisions, solve problems correctly, & limits the capacity to learn new information or ideas.
+• Biases can come from information-processing shortcuts, including errors in judgment, memory, or the cause of something – which drastically skew the reliability of personal accounts (experiences) or legal evidence (concrete proof).
+RESULT : Thinking Biases can harm our ability to make proper decisions, solve problems correctly, & limit the capacity to learn new information or ideas.

 We’ve know the term Placebo, used to identify both pleasant & harmful effects of the power of suggestion (voodoo dolls that cause pain or ‘fake’ medicines that reduce/eliminate pain).

 In the 1990’s the term NOCEBO (Latin for “I will harm”) came into use in medicine.
 It’s anything that in itself is benign or neutral (the color of a pill or a type of plant), but which can cause symptoms of illness by the suggestion or belief that it IS harmful.
 This belief can come from inside or outside of ourselves.